Sex chromosome: Differentiation

 In humans, each cell nucleus contains 23 pairs of chromosomes, a total of 46 chromosomes.
 The first 22 pairs are called autosomes.
 Autosomes are homologous chromosomes i.e. chromosomes which contain the same genes (regions of DNA) in the same order along their chromosomal arms.
 The 23rd pair of chromosomes are called allosomes.
-These consist of two X chromosomes in most females, and an X chromosome and a Y chromosome in most males.
+These consist of two X chromosomes in females, and an X chromosome and a Y chromosome in males.
 Females therefore have 23 homologous chromosome pairs, while males have 22.
 The X and Y chromosomes have small regions of homology called pseudoautosomal regions.

 An X chromosome is always present as the 23rd chromosome in the ovum, while either an X or Y chromosome may be present in an individual sperm.
 Early in female embryonic development, in cells other than egg cells, one of the X chromosomes is randomly and permanently partially deactivated: In some cells, the X chromosome inherited from the mother deactivates; in other cells, it is the X chromosome inherited from the father.
 This ensures that both sexes always have exactly one functional copy of an X chromosome in each body cell.
 The deactivated X chromosome is silenced by repressive heterochromatin that compacts the DNA and prevents expression of most genes.
 This compaction is regulated by PRC2 (Polycomb Repressive Complex 2).